cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 Google Drive
 ============

-Google Drive is a file storing platform where an user can store all his/her files in the google drive.
+Google Drive is a file storing platform where a user can store all his/her files in google drive.
 You will need Google Drive to work with Cloudmesh Storage to store files in Google Drive.
 Here files can be of any form
-ranging from documents to audio, video or image files.
-In free account each user will be given around 15 GB of free data space to be stored.
-We can create folders and subfolders in the Google Drive to store our data.
+ranging from documents to audio, video, or image files.
+In the free account, each user will be given around 15 GB of free data space to be stored.
+We can create folders and subfolders in Google Drive to store our data.

 Each file will be stored in Google cloud with a unique URL and it’s up to the user to make the file sharable or not.
-Google Drive is reliable and if an user has different devices and if he/she wants to access those files then Google Drive is needed in this case as he can have access to his file as all his files are stored in the cloud.
+Google Drive is reliable and if a user has different devices and if he/she wants to access those files then Google Drive is needed in this case as he can have access to his file as all his files are stored in the cloud.
 The user does not need to install any kind of software in order to view